 - USA – Knocked out in the round of 16

 - Uruguay – Knocked out in the round of 16

 The 2014 tournament was the first to be held in South America since Argentina in 1978, and following on from South Africa it is the first time that consecutive World Cup’s had been held in the Southern Hemisphere.

-Plans for the 2014 cup included the building of new stadiums in Cuiabá, Manaus, Natal, Recife, Salvador and São Paulo, while six existing stadiums were upgraded for the tournament, including Maracanã that will also host the opening and closing ceremonies of the 2016 Olympic Games and the Olympic socces which Brazil won.
+Plans for the 2014 cup included the building of new stadiums in Cuiabá, Manaus, Natal, Recife, Salvador and São Paulo, while six existing stadiums were upgraded for the tournament, including Maracanã that also hosted the opening and closing ceremonies of the 2016 Olympic Games and the Olympic socces which Brazil won.

 The host cities and stadiums – plus capacity – for the 2014 World Cup were: